whoistory/whoistory/README.md

 This code / PoC is part of an MSc project.
 It aims to visualise relations between historical WHOIS objects and its attributes, using custom Maltego local transforms and custom entities.

+*NB*: for installation and configuration instructions, see the Wiki page.

 Prerequisites:
 --------------
 - Python (tested with version 2.7.10 on Mac OS X 10.13.6)